 Dr. Resta holds research interests in string pedagogy, sociocultural paradigms in music education, educational leadership and arts education advocacy, and educator preparation at multiple levels.
 He has presented at professional conferences for the Maryland, Georgia, and Ohio Music Education Associations (MMEA, GMEA, OMEA), Music Educators National Conference/National Association for Music Education (MENC/NAFME) Eastern and North Central Divisions, and the GMEA Collegiate Music Educators Conference (CMENC).
 Other research, clinic, and panel sessions include the Chattanooga Symposium on the History of Music Education (NAFME/HSRIG), American String Teachers Association (ASTA) National Conference, the International Society for Music Education (ISME), College Music Society (CMS), and the Colloquium for Instrumental Music Teacher Educators (IMTE).

 His work is published in the Journal of Historical Research in Music Education, Contributions to Music Education, Music Educators Journal, Maryland Music Educator, New Jersey Tempo, and American String Teacher.
 He is also a contributor to the second edition of the Grove Dictionary of American Music produced by Oxford University Press.
 Dr. Resta has adjudicated school music events in Texas, Maryland, Georgia, and Ohio, worked as Advocacy Chair on the Maryland MEA Executive Board, and is a Music and Education Scholar for the Ohio Humanities Council.
 He is a member of the OMEA Research Committee, has served on the Editorial Board of Contributions to Music Education, and is presently Editor of the journal.

 His principal violin teachers include Kevin Lawrence, Stanley Ritchie, and Davis Brooks.
 Research mentors are Marie McCarthy, Thomas Binkley, and Harry Elzinga.
 Performing experience includes programs at The Round Top and Princeton Festivals, The Berkeley and Boston Early Music Festivals, and The Bloomington and Washington (DC) Early Music Festivals.
-Concert and workshop appearances include venues in Texas, Indiana, Tennessee, Ohio, California, Georgia, Virginia, Maryland, Washington DC, Massachusetts, and New Jersey; and abroad in Switzerland, Germany, and China.
+Concert and workshop appearances include venues in Texas, Indiana, Utah, Tennessee, Ohio, California, Georgia, Virginia, Maryland, Washington DC, Massachusetts, and New Jersey; and abroad in Switzerland, Germany, and China.
 He is a member of the groups Armonia Nova and Bernardus, scholarship-based ensembles focusing on medieval repertoire, literature, and culture.